 - Attend three one-hour long video didactic clinical training each month as well as a didactic clinical in-services provided by NAL Mental Health Professionals

 - Educational degree: Doctoral interns will have completed all of the required doctorate program coursework at their graduate school to be able to participate in the internship.

 NAL has 17+ clinics in Minnesota.
 Interns are often asked to see clients at two clinic locations in order to obtain a diverse and well-rounded internship experience.
 All doctoral interns spend Tuesdays at the New Brighton clinic together for training, supervision, and socialization.

 - Applications are accepted through the APPIC Match Program: natmatch.com/psychint/

 - Questions?
 Contact: firstname.lastname@example.org.
 For additional information related to the internship, or to receive a copy of the internship handbook, email questions or a request for the handbook to Heather Bodurtha, LP, Training Director at email@example.com.

-Nystrom & Associates, Ltd offers a doctoral internship that is accredited on contingency by the Commission on Accreditation of the American Psychological Association.
+Nystrom & Associates, Ltd offers a doctoral internship that is accredited by the Commission on Accreditation of the American Psychological Association.